-Like every capital city, Tbilisi is overflowing with souvenir shops, most of them peddling the same range of mass-produced knickknacks.
-Aside from edible souvenirs (chacha, honey, tea and wine), kitsch soviet memorabilia and big-ticket items like antique Caucasian carpets and kilims, there are a few typical handicrafts that tourists tend to seek out as Tbilisi take-homes – these being blue tablecloths, enamelware and felt.
+Like most capital cities, Tbilisi is overflowing with souvenir shops, many of them peddling the same range of mass-produced knickknacks.
+Aside from edible souvenirs (chacha, honey, tea and wine), kitsch soviet memorabilia and big-ticket items like antique Caucasian carpets and kilims, there are a few typical handicrafts that tourists tend to seek out as Tbilisi take-homes – these being lurji supra (blue tablecloths), enamelware and felt.

 There are three questions I always ask before I buy a souvenir when I’m travelling: Was it made in the country?; Was it made by hand?; and Was it traded for a fair price?
 Here are four retail spots in Tbilisi that stand out from the crowd and stock gifts and souvenirs that fit my criteria.
 At the end of this post you’ll find a map to help you locate each address.

 1 The yard outside Fabrika is a one-stop shop if you’re looking for quirky gifts handmade by young and independent Georgian artists and designers.
 Black Dog Shop stocks a great range of prints, notebooks and stationary; Ceramic Studio 1300 has beautiful hand-painted tablewear; Funduki carries cute accessories like colourful Georgian slippers knitted from local wool; and The Flying Painter stocks garments and accessories designed in collaboration with local artists.
 All these stores double as workshops, so you can see objects being crafted right before your eyes – and have a friendly chat with the person who’s designing and making them.

 8 Egnate Ninoshvili St (close to Marjanashvili metro station)